What is cervical screening?

 Getting the results

 Waiting for cervical screening results may make you feel anxious.
 Most people will have clear results, and about 1 in 20 will have an abnormal result.
+If this is the case, you will be contacted regarding the next steps, or any further testing required.
+You can make an appointment to discuss with your GP.

 How long will it take to get my results?

-You should get your cervical screening (smear test) results within 2 weeks after your test, but it can take longer.
 The time between having cervical screening and getting your results can also vary depending on where you live.
 At your appointment, ask your nurse how long it will take to get your results and how you will get them.

 Getting your results early or later does not affect what the result is, so try not to worry.
-If you are concerned, speak with your GP.

 How will I get my results?